Intergovernmental Dispute Resolution

 The the Local Government Act sets out the alternative dispute resolution process related to regional district and regional growth strategy disputes.
 Local governments can also find information about the alternative dispute resolution process related to inter-jurisdictional disputes in the Community Charter.

-Any party to an inter-governmental dispute may apply for dispute resolution process assistance from the Ministry of Municipal Affairs and Housing.
+Any party to an inter-governmental dispute may apply for dispute resolution process assistance from the Ministry of Municipal Affairs.
 Please note that such assistance is not available for legal, labour or interpersonal disputes.

 Regional District Service Dispute Resolution